M-77 Oganj: Development

 Development of the system began in 1968.
-Professor Obrad Vučurović, mechanical engineer and Chief Operating Officer of the Military Technical Institute's Artillery Department, was responsible for overseeing its development and production.
+Professor Obrad Vučurović, the Chief Operating Officer of the Military Technical Institute's artillery department, was responsible for overseeing its development and production.

 The six pre-serial production models were based on a FAP 2220 6x6 truck and were shown to the public for the first time in 1975.
 Serial production commenced two years later.
 The serial production variant is mounted on FAP 2026 BDS/A 6x6 truck bed.
 The rocket system is placed on the back of the platform and contains 32 128mm launch tubes capable of reaching targets 20.6 km away.
 The system is operated by five personnel.
 One of its unique features is its retracting canvas, which allows the rocket launcher to be easily disguised and makes it difficult for the enemy to spot until the crew is ready to fire.
 It is thus an effective means of military deception.
-In 1994, Serbia developed a new version called the M-94 Oganj C, which could fire the rockets M91 (cluster-type warhead with 40 submunition grenades) and M77 (HE warhead).
+In 1994, Serbia developed a new version called the M-94 Oganj C, which could fire M91 (cluster-type warhead with 40 submunition grenades) and M77 (HE warhead) rockets.
 This version featured a 32-rocket reloading system which makes it possible to fully reload and launch a second salvo within three minutes.